 - Ironically, this is what Dante thinks Randal is in the film.

 Dante: What don't you do?
 You know, sometimes I think the only reason you come to work is to make my life miserable.

 Randal: Jesus, there you go again trying to pass the buck.
 I'm the source of all your misery.

-- Took a Level in Jerkass: Randall compared to the movie.
+- Took a Level in Jerkass: Randal compared to the films.
 While still a jerk in the film and not above giving him some ribbing, it was clear he still cared about Dante.
-Here he seems to be much more malicious towards him, including trying to get him sued by Jay for a million dollars in Episode 4 or trying to get the government to burn him alive as soon as possible when he thinks there's a virus outbreak, even stating out loud that he's hoping he hasn't missed watching Dante get burned in Episode 3.
+Here, he seems to be much more malicious towards him, including trying to get him sued by Jay for $1 million in Episode 4 or trying to get the government to burn him alive as soon as possible when he thinks there's a virus outbreak, even stating out loud that he's hoping he hasn't missed watching Dante get burned in Episode 3.
 The crew even notices this in the audio commentary.

-- Whole Plot Reference: Episode 5 is a mix of The Last Starfighter and Indiana Jones and the Temple of Doom.
+- Whole-Plot Reference: Episode 5.
+Dante's plot is The Bad News Bears while Randal's is a cross between The Last Starfighter and Indiana Jones and the Temple of Doom.

-- Working Through the Cold: Real-life example: During the recording for episode 2, Jason Mewes's voice was shot from smoking too many cigarettes.
+- Working Through the Cold: Real-life example: During the recording for Episode 2, Mewes's voice was shot from smoking too many cigarettes.
 This is why his voice is so hoarse during the "Science Sez" segment.

 - Yamato Nadeshiko: Spoofed in Episode 2 when Randal recalls an incident in which he wedded a Japanese businessman who forced him to become one.
 He's even seen at one point wearing a kimono and chopsticks in a hairbun.
 The businessman is pleased with his housework, to which Randal replies in a graceful manner.